VoltageSolutions/GameControllerForZwift/README.md

 - Use Bluetooth or WiFi to integrate with Zwift on the Device Pairing screen.
 - Steering and braking support.
   - This would make it possible to do something useful with the analog inputs like thumbsticks and triggers.
+- Enable switching mapping profiles on-the-fly.
+- Navigate Windows with profiles to help bridge any usage gaps.

 ### Ultra long-term goals